eye-division/eyegallery/README.md

 * Disqus integration for post comments
 * Lightbox for viewing full-screen photos and albums
 * Google Analytics with custom page name tracking
+* Google Recaptcha for CloudCannon integrated contact form
 * Social media integration (Twitter, Facebook, LinkedIn, GitHub, and more)

+### Eye Gallery features

+* SVG icons from Icomoon
+* Flexslider for simple slider
+* Better Bourbon Buttons Neato add-on
+* Designed for use on CloudCannon hosting for customer editing
+* uses imgIX as image CDN on staging and production

 ## Installation

 If you're just getting started with Jekyll, you can use this repository as a starting point for your own site.
-Just [download this project](https://github.com/eye-division/neat-whiskey/archive/master.zip) and add all the files to your project.
+Just [download this project](https://github.com/eye-division/eyegallery/archive/master.zip) and add all the files to your project.
 Add your blog posts to the `posts/` directory, and create your pages with the proper Jekyll front matter (see `posts.html` for an example).

 If your site already uses Jekyll, follow these steps: